bhavik128/ThoughtTrace/README.md

 ## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

 To contribute to ThoughtTrance, please follow these steps:

-1. Fork the repository.
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`).
+1. Create your Feature Branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`).
+2. Commit your Changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the Branch (`git push origin feature/AmazingFeature`).
+3. Push to the Branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request.
+4. Open a Pull Request.

 ## License